March 19, 2018

 The Dene Tha’ Nation, at the signing of the documents and official ceremony to twin Hay-Zama Lakes, expresses support for protection of Bistcho as a Wildland park with status similar to Hay-Zama Wildland Park.

-The Bistcho Lake / Cameron Hills boreal caribou study was initiated in the Northwest Territories.
+In March, the Bistcho Lake / Cameron Hills boreal caribou study was initiated in the Northwest Territories.
 The study area was extended south into Alberta due to the free movement of collared animals between the two jurisdictions.
 In the NWT, the Cameron Hills has past and existing oil and gas activities, and represents an important area to investigate interactions between boreal caribou and industrial developments.

-Paramount Resources Ltd. reports that its sour gas processing facility at Bistcho Lake is producing gas at depths up to 4,950 feet (1,500 meters).
+On October, Paramount Resources Ltd. reports that its sour gas processing facility at Bistcho Lake is producing gas at depths up to 4,950 feet (1,500 meters).
 The plant also processes gas from a third party-operated field to the south at Larne.

 In a series of letters to the Minister of Energy, AWA expresses opposition to a series of leases and licenses, and requests that these leases and licenses not be sold.